Code-Institute-Submissions/SOMM/README.md

  1. Bootstrap navbar

- while styling over the navbar i wasnt able to change the color of the hamburger button.
+ While styling over the navbar i wasnt able to change the color of the hamburger button.
  To resolve this i had to use a font awesome icon in its place and apply the css to it.

  2. Pallalax effect not working in safari or on ios devices.